tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_1.md

 :class: margin
 - `ssh -N -f -L localhost:YYYY:localhost:XXXX *groupname*@130.34.234.40`: forward port XXXX to YYYY and listen to it
 ```
 Open another Command Prompt (Shell > New Window).
 In order to run Jupyter Notebook from your browser, forward this to port 8888 of your machine.
-(Try 8889, 8890, etc. if it gives error)
+(Try 8889, 8890, etc. if it gives an error)
 ````{admonition} Expected output
 ```{figure} ../pictures/lesson_2_1/Practice_2.png
 ```